yochaigal/cairn/wip/2e/wilderness-exploration.md

 - The party rolls **1d6** to see if they get lost along the way.
 This risk can increase, depending on the travel **Difficulty**.
 Maps, skills, and relevant backgrounds may decrease the chances of getting lost.
 - If lost, the party may need to spend a **Wilderness Action** to recover their way.
 Otherwise, the party reaches the next **point** along their route.

-> For example, **Tough** terrain in _Fair_ weather would require a roll of 2 or under in order for the party to get lost.
+> Compare the **Getting Lost**result to the current travel **Difficulty** to lower or raise the chances of getting lost.
+For example, Tough terrain in Fair weather would require a roll of 2 or under in order for the party to get lost.

 ### Explore